 ZenFone 6 Price and Availability

-After a summer-long wait, the ZenFone 6 is now available for preorder in the U.S., where you can buy the base model (6GB of RAM, 64GB of storage) for $499.
+The ZenFone 6 is now available to order in the U.S., where you can buy the base model (6GB of RAM, 64GB of storage) for $499.
 In addition to Asus' store, you can get the phone at Amazon, B&H and Mobile Advance.
 B&H lets you opt for the 128GB configuration for an extra $100.
 Asus also makes models with 8GB of RAM and 256GB of storage, though we're not seeing those on sale as of this writing.
 (A microSD slot lets you expand storage to 2TB on the phone if you're so inclined.)

 The ZenFone 6 is available unlocked.
 It only works with GSM-based carriers like AT&T and T-Mobile as well as the many prepaid and discount carriers that use those companies' networks.

 It's impossible to talk about the ZenFone 6 without first addressing that camera since it influences just about every part of the phone's design.
 By having a camera serve double-duty for both standard photos and selfies, Asus can offer a full-screen display free of all but the slightest of bezels, with nary a notch or punch hole in sight.

 But to combine the front and rear camera into a single module that swivels around to wherever it's needed, you give up some spontaneity.
 To switch the camera from rear to selfie mode, you launch the camera app and tap an on-screen button.

 It takes a couple of seconds for the camera to pop-up, which may not seem like much, but it’s a delay you don’t have with a more conventional camera setup.
 (You can also drag the button to move the camera up and down to get the best angle, but that takes even longer — about 5 seconds for the camera to rise up off the back of the phone and snap into place.)
 None of that will matter for posed self-portraits, but it also means you'll be lucky to capture those "in the moment" shots.